Beyond The Classroom

 Project HOTAS — Throttle Quadrant

 Built from scratch after the commercial option cost too much.
 Six months.
-Seventeen redesigns.
+Twenty-eight redesigns.
 One working result.

 I fly a military-grade flight simulator called DCS World — think of it as the most realistic aircraft simulation available to the public outside an actual cockpit.
 For a long time, I had a frustrating problem: both engines on my twin-engine aircraft were controlled by a single lever on my joystick.
 In combat, when one engine took damage, I had no way to manage the two independently.
 I needed a dedicated controller with two separate levers — one for each engine — so that even a damaged aircraft could be kept in the air.